-The Company operates defined contribution superannuation fund and employees' state insurance plan for all qualifying employees of the Company.
+The Company operates defined contribution provident fund, superannuation fund and employees' state insurance plan for all qualifying employees of the Company.
 Where employees leave the plan, the contributions payable by the Company is reduced by the amount of forfeited contributions.

-The employees of the Company are members of a state-managed employer's contribution to employees' state insurance plan and superannuation fund which is administered by the Life Insurance Corporation of India.
+The employees of the Company are members of a state-managed employer's contribution to employees' state insurance plan, provident fund operated by the government and superannuation fund which is administered through a trust that is legally separated from the Company.
+The assets of the plan is held separately from those of the Company in funds under the control of trustees.
 The Company is required to contribute a specific percentage of payroll costs to the contribution schemes to fund the benefit.
 The only obligation of the Company with respect to the contribution plan is to make the specified contributions.

-The total expense recognised in the statement of profit and loss of ₹ 55 lakhs (for the year ended June 30, 2019: ₹ 61 lakhs) for superannuation fund represent contributions payable to these plans by the Company at rates specified in the rules of the plans.
-As at June 30, 2020, contributions of ₹ 5 lakhs (as at June 30, 2019: ₹ 5 lakhs) due in respect of 2019-2020 (2018-2019) reporting period had not been paid over to the plans.
+The total expense recognised in the statement of profit and loss of ₹1069 lakhs (for the year ended June 30, 2019: ₹ 1 003 lakhs) for provident fund, ₹ 122 lakhs (for the year ended June 30, 2019: ₹ 120 lakhs) for superannuation fund represent contributions payable to these plans by the Company at rates specified in the rules of the plans.
+As at June 30, 2020, contributions of ₹ 10 lakhs (as at June 30, 2019: ₹ 10 lakhs) due in respect of 2019 - 2020 (2018 - 2019) reporting period had not been paid over to the plans.
 The amounts were paid subsequent to the end of the reporting periods.